Frequently Asked Questions

 Oxford is situated approximately 60 miles from London and has excellent transport links.

 Most of our international students fly to London Heathrow or London Gatwick airports, which are around 60-90 minutes away.
-We recommend Heathrow as it’s closer to Oxford and acts as our central meeting point for international students.
-On arrival days, Oxford Scholastica staff are present and we offer our own minibus service from the airport to our campus, which can be booked in advance for £150.
+We recommend Heathrow as it’s closer to Oxford and acts as our central meeting point for international students – on arrival days, Oxford Scholastica staff are present at Heathrow and we offer our own airport transfer service from the airport to our campus, which can be booked in advance for £150.

-Alternatively, we can send you a link to book a taxi with a chaffeur firm who will meet you at arrivals from any airport and bring you directly to our campus.
+Alternatively, we can send you a link to book a taxi with a chauffeur firm who will meet you at arrivals from any airport and bring you directly to our campus.

 Oxford can also be reached by bus or train.
 There is a regular public coach from Heathrow and Gatwick, which we’re happy to provide further information about, as well as train lines from major cities including London, Birmingham and Manchester.
 Please note, Oxford has two train stations: ‘Oxford’ and ‘Oxford Parkway’.
 ‘Oxford’ is much closer to the city centre and our accommodation buildings.